warashibetrader/warashibetrader.github.io/_posts/2022-02-01-crypto-space.md

 I am not so sure that there is much of a spectrum with respect to the first of these effects: Each crypto project will either succeed in decentralizing, or it won't.
 Most of the color in the crypto space arises from the latter effect of efficiency loss: The more complicated, the greater the harm to efficiency.
 The question is, how complicated can you get before the effort becomes worthless?

-This is perhaps why I skew toward Nano and likeminded currencies: They aim to be as simple as possible, with very little slippage in efficieny.
+This is perhaps why I skew toward Nano and likeminded currencies: They aim to be as simple as possible, with very little efficiency loss.